centreon/centreon-archived/doc/en/api/clapi/objects/acl_group.rst

 If you want to remove rules from a specific ACL Group, use the following actions: **DELCONTACT**, **DELCONTACTGROUP**::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o ACLGROUP -a delcontact -v "ACL Group test;user1"
+  $ ./centreon -u admin -p centreon -o ACLGROUP -a delcontact -v "ACL Group test;user1"

 Arguments are composed of the following columns: